 - Glacier Country of New Zealand has three regions; Franz Josef Glacier, Fox Glacier, and Okarito.
 It’s on the West Coast of the South Island and is a 3.5-hour drive from Wanaka and a 5.5-hour drive from Christchurch.
 It’s a beautiful, peaceful, and enjoyable place to spend a sunny afternoon.

-- One of the most astonishing parts of New Zealand are also volcanoes.
+- One of the most astonishing parts of New Zealand is volcanoes.
 New Zealand has been the site of many large explosive eruptions during the last two million years.
 If you want to stand on an active volcano, you have to visit White Island, called Whakaari, that is New Zealand’s only active marine volcano.

 - Visiting national parks is always a good idea when traveling, especially if you travel with your family.
 They offer you relaxation, sports activities and some quality time together.
 Tongariro National Park is the oldest national park in New Zealand.
 It has been acknowledged by UNESCO as one of the 28 mixed cultural and natural World Heritage Sites.

 - A part of New Zealand that you also have to see with your own eyes is The Bay of Islands, where you can enjoy a view of 140 scattered islands.
-It’s known for its undeveloped beaches, big-game fishing and Maori cultural artefacts.
+It’s known for its undeveloped beaches, big-game fishing, and Maori cultural artifacts.
 You can book a boat tour, or visit Waitangi Treaty Grounds, New Zealand's most important historic site.
 It’s the place where Māori chiefs first signed their agreement with the British Crown.

 Don’t let us start on all the amazing flora and fauna...